top of page

 Two minutes before the top of the hour, two whistles will blow.

 One minute before the top of the hour, one whistle will blow.
-Time to make your way to the starting chute.

 There is only one winner; all other participants will DNF (did not finish).